monirbounadi/minimal-mistakes/_pages/index.md

 ## About me

 Hello.
 I am an economist with research interests in development economics, econometrics, and political economy.
-Since there are so few of us I must also say that I was a first-generation high-school student.
+I am also a proud former first-generation high-school student.

 I am currently a student and employee at [Stockholm University](https://www.su.se/english/) where I do Masters and PhD level coursework in theoretical statistics and teach mathematical statistics and econometrics.
 I also assist Associate Professor [David Seim](http://www.davidseim.com/) and Professor [David Strömberg](http://perseus.iies.su.se/~dstro/) at the Department of Economics.
 Now and then I tutor former Minister for Finance of Sweden [Anders Borg](https://en.wikipedia.org/wiki/Anders_Borg).